MTrost/bite-bot/README.md

 ## Setup

-1. Edit `data/targets.csv` to match your nutritional goals
+1. Edit `data/targets.csv` to match your nutritional goals.
+Ask the LLM to do it!
 2. Start chatting: "Log 200g chicken breast for lunch"

 ## Example Interactions